Minori Suzuki

 Minori Suzuki (鈴木 みのり, Suzuki Minori) is a Japanese voice actress and singer affiliated with Aoni Production.
 She started her career after passing an audition for the role of Freyja Wion in the 2016 anime television series Macross Delta, beating 8,000 other auditionees for the role.
+She also voiced Liko in Pokémon Horizons: The Series.
+She also voiced Ema Mochinaga in Onegai AiPri.

 Biography

 Career

 Suzuki loved singing ever since she was a child, and held an interest in voice-related work (such as singing, narration, and acting).
-In her elementary school years, she began to watch late night anime, which inspired her to become a voice actor in order to do all the things she wanted to do.
+In her elementary school years, she began to watch late night anime, which inspired her to become a voice actor to do all the things she wanted to do.
 After saving up money working part-time in her first year of high school, she began to take lessons at a voice acting school in Tokyo once a week.
 In October 2014, the creators of the Macross franchise announced that auditions were going to be held, with the winner being cast in a role in the upcoming anime television series Macross Delta.
 Her mother was a fan of Macross Frontier, and knowing Suzuki's dream of becoming involved in entertainment, pushed her to participate in the audition.
 Having been inspired to participate in the audition due to her idolizing Megumi Nakajima, voice actress of Macross Frontiers Ranka Lee, Suzuki auditioned for the Macross Delta role, and in 2015 was selected for the role from a pool of approximately 8,000 other applicants.
 She was cast as Freyja Wion, the lead female character in the series, and a member of the fictional idol group Walküre.

 Walküre's first single, which includes the series' opening theme "Ichido Dake no Koi Nara" (一度だけの恋なら) and ending theme "Rune ga Pikatto Hikattara" (ルンがピカッと光ったら), as well as the song "Ikenai Borderline" (いけないボーダーライン), was released on May 11, 2016.

 In July 2017, Suzuki and Macross Delta co-star JUNNA were guests at Anime Expo in Los Angeles.

 Suzuki made her solo debut in 2018 when she performed the opening theme to the anime television series Ms. Koizumi Loves Ramen Noodles.

 In late January 20, 2020, Suzuki made her YouTube debut to promote one of her singles "Yozora" for the anime Koisuru Asteroid.

 On September 30, 2023, Suzuki announced that she left her talent agency E-Stone Music The following day, Aoni Production announced that she had joined their agency.